halfwit/registry/README.md

 Usage: `aux/svcfs [-r] [-m mtpt] servicesfile`

-svcfs will periodically check a service is still alive with a gradual backoff, capping off at hourly. svcfs manages the contents of a file, /adm/services, which it will read in on startup It serves up on /mnt/services, making a new directory creates a new service, The dir contains many of the following files:
+`svcfs` will periodically check a service is still alive with a gradual backoff, capping off at hourly.
+`svcfs` manages the contents of a file, `/adm/services`, which it will read in on startup It serves up on `/mnt/services`, making a new directory creates a new service, The dir contains many of the following files:
  - addr
  - status (ok/down)